 When are family members responsible for paying a decedent’s debts?

 Family members are typically only responsible for paying an estate’s debts if they are co-signers or account holders on the line of .
 Sometimes contact surviving family members to request a payment, but such collection attempts are illegal.
 The can generally only lawfully contact family members to get the executor of the estate administrator’s contact information.

 How to proceed following the passing of a loved one

-Anyone who recently lost a family member should remember that giving out their personal information to a creditor isn’t something they should do.
+Anyone who recently lost a family member should remember that giving out their personal information to a isn’t something they should do.
 They should only share the name, address and phone number of the estate’s administrator or executor.

 You’ll want to ensure that you fully understand the division of debts if you’re handling your loved one’s Pennsylvania estate.
 Instances in which family members pay off debts that the estate isn’t responsible for reduces what heirs and beneficiaries receive.
 An attorney can help you determine what bills you must pay and the benefits associated with doing so.